Chrysovalantis Kozoronis

-Chrysovalantis Kozoronis (Χρυσοβαλάντης Κοζορώνης, born 3 August 1992) is a Greek professional footballer who plays as a defensive midfielder for Super League 2 club Anagennisi Karditsa.
+Chrysovalantis Kozoronis (Χρυσοβαλάντης Κοζορώνης, born 3 August 1992) is a Greek professional footballer who plays as a defensive midfielder for Super League 2 club Kalamata.

 Career

 Ergotelis

-Kozoronis started his career with the youth teams of Ergotelis, and signed his first professional contract with the club on May 24, 2012, when the club played in the Football League, the second tier of the Greek football league system.
+Kozoronis started his career with the youth teams of Ergotelis, and signed his first professional contract with the club on 24 May 2012, when the club played in the Football League, the second tier of the Greek football league system.
 He contributed with 2 goals in 26 appearances to his club's 2nd place finish and subsequent promotion to top flight.
 In total, over the course of three seasons, Kozoronis made a total of 74 appearances for Ergotelis in all competitions, while also scoring 4 times.
 At the end of the 2014−15 season, Ergotelis were relegated from the Superleague, and as a result, Kozoronis terminated his contract with the club to sign for Superleague side PAS Giannina.

 PAS Giannina

-In the summer of 2015 he signed a 3 year contract with PAS Giannina.
+In the summer of 2015 he signed a three-year contract with PAS Giannina.
 Kozoronis made 60 league appearances and scored 4 goals for PAS Giannina.
 He also made 4 appearances in the Europa League and 8 in the Greek Cup.
-On December 19, 2017 he was released from his contract after an out of court settlement.
+On 19 December 2017 he was released from his contract after an out of court settlement.